davidpinhas/freedom55/README.md

 ### Cloudfront
 ---
-The [Cloudfront](https://www.cloudflare.com/en-gb/) integration is utilizing the official [Cloudflare API](https://developers.cloudflare.com/api/) to perform its actions to modify the configured domain DNS records.
+The [Cloudfront](https://www.cloudflare.com/en-gb/) integration utilizes the official [Cloudflare API](https://developers.cloudflare.com/api/) to perform its actions in the background to modify the configured domain DNS records.

-This integration requires the following key:
+This integration requires the following keys:
 * `email` - Email address used to authenticate with Cloudfront.
 * `api_key` - API key with Read permissions for DNS Zone.
 * *`domain_name` - Domain name.

 #### List DNS records
-In order to decrypt a file, use the following:
+In order to list all DNS records, run the following command:
 ```bash
 fd55 cf list-dns
 ```